linuxgemini/otpauth-spec-draft/main.md

 The refresh period (in seconds) for TOTP tokens SHOULD BE provided in this parameter.
 When not provided, 30 seconds is assumed by default.

-Some authenticators at the time writing of this document ignore this parameter, the authors of this document believes that this parameter MUST BE supported in all cases.
+Some authenticators at the time of writing this document ignore this parameter, the authors of this document believe that this parameter MUST BE supported in all cases.

 This parameter is ignored if the token type is HOTP.